calaldees/teachingWorkshops/teacherTraining/cpd.md

     * there are three main ways schools can better the standard of teaching:
         1. labour market strategies to attract and retain good teachers;
         2. incentives and performance management to reward good practice (or punish bad);
-        3. and helping existing teachers improve.
+        3. and helping existing teachers improve
 * > They must win over teachers who are often suspicious when asked or required to attend development sessions.
     > (“I must be here because people question my work.”)
 * > Plus there’s the plain fact that we continue to have limited insight into what works — either in the classroom or in the training sessions